 An Uber taxi from the airport to ‘The Groove House’ (registered on the Uber app) will cost around €20.
 Uber taxis aren’t allowed to pick you up from the arrivals terminal, so you’ll need to walk through to the departures terminal (terminal 1) and book one from just outside the terminal entrance.

 If you’d like to save a few pennies, you could take the underground (red line) to Santa Apolonia then an overland train to the Groove House, but these aren’t so often.
-See below for details.
+See above for details.

 These are more pricy than Ubers (generally around €30, instead of €20), but it might be wise to set a maximum price with the driver.
 Most taxi drivers are a little bit old-fashioned and they need directions on how to get here, so here‘s a set of instructions which might be worth printing out for the driver, if you can.